1.0 Policy Purpose

 A religious holiday that falls on a day not observed as a University holiday.

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
-University supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure compliance with it.
+University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure and enforce compliance with it.

 Request time off and add required documentation (for jury duty, sick time, bereavement, military duty, or religious observance) in Workday to request approval from their Supervisor.